Patience will be rewarded

-We discuss some of the more interesting developments in the next few pages.
+We discuss some of these developments in the next few pages.

 Experian (3.8%) – opportunity following sharp derating

 Experian (www.experian.co.uk) is an American-Irish multinational consumer credit reporting company with operations in 17 countries globally.
-Its biggest market is the US, which accounted for 65% of its US$5.4bn of revenues in 2021, followed by the UK and Ireland (14%), Latin America (12%), and Europe, Middle East and Africa (EMEA)/Asia Pacific (9%).
+Its biggest market is the US, which accounted for 65% of its US$5.4bn of revenues in 2021, followed by the UK and Ireland (14%), Latin America (12%), and EMEA/Asia Pacific (9%).
 Experian says that it holds and manages the credit history and repayment data of 1.3bn people and 166m businesses worldwide.
 For consumers, it provides credit scores and credit reports and, for businesses, it provides both marketing and credit services and fraud and ID services.

 BGUK’s managers consider that Experian benefits from a number of positive growth trends (Experian itself has predicted revenue growth of 7–9% for the current financial year, despite the global economic squeeze) that will see it grow both its consumer services business as well as its business-to-business offering.
-They comment that its recent operational performance has been better than expected and that it has strengthened its competitive position (there has been considerable investment in the business, and it is now reaping the benefits).
-Despite this, the company has sold-off heavily on concerns of rising inflation will restrict its growth (Experian believes that its products can help consumers better manage with higher inflation) and BGUK’s managers saw this as an opportunity.
+They comment that its recent operational performance has been better than expected and that it has strengthened its competitive position (there has been considerable investment in the business, and it is now reaping the benefits in their view).
+They say that, despite various tailwinds, the company has derated heavily on concerns of rising inflation will restrict its growth (Experian believes that its products can help consumers better manage with higher inflation) and BGUK’s managers saw this as an opportunity.

 Just over four years have passed since the team at Baillie Gifford assumed responsibility for the management of BGUK’s portfolio.
-As is illustrated in Figure 8, BGUK had been markedly outperforming the MSCI UK, MSCI UK Growth and MSCI World, until rising inflation sparked fears of rising interest rates which, when coupled with rising energy prices, particularly in the aftermath of the invasion of Ukraine, led to major fears of a recession.
-This has driven a significant rotation away from growth, which has had a substantial impact on BGUK, with its strong growth focus, as well as its peers (see pages 19 to 23).
+As is illustrated in Figure 8, BGUK had been markedly outperforming the MSCI UK, MSCI UK Growth and MSCI World, until rising inflation appears to have sparked fears of rising interest rates which, when coupled with rising energy prices, particularly in the aftermath of the invasion of Ukraine, led to major fears of a recession.
+This has driven a significant rotation away from growth, which has had a substantial impact on BGUK, with its strong growth focus, as well as its peers (see pages 18 to 22).

-While inflation may continue to move up, there are signs that it is starting to moderate and that the global financial authorities may have done enough to start to get it under control.
-Current valuations would appear to suggest that the market is pricing in particularly negative outcomes for growth stocks.
-If the interest rate and growth outlook turn out to be better than the market is currently expecting, this could trigger a rotation back into growth, which could be sharp.
+Current valuations might suggest that the market is pricing in particularly negative outcomes for growth stocks.
+If the interest rate and growth outlook turn out to be better than the market is currently expecting, this could trigger a rotation back into growth.

-As we have discussed previously, BGUK was able to differentiate itself when COVID-19 was impacting financial markets.
-At present, many of the factors that were previously tailwinds for the strategy have turned around and become headwinds.
+As we have discussed previously, BGUK was seemingly able to differentiate itself when COVID-19 was impacting financial markets.
+At present, many of the factors that were previously tailwinds for the strategy appear to have turned around and become headwinds.
 However, BGUK’s managers follow a deep fundamental investment process and remain convinced of the merits of the trust’s portfolio.
-If these recover as the economy stabilises, now may prove to be a very attractive entry point.

 Results for the year ended 30 April 2022